dlramosb/GettingCleaningData/Codebook.md

 # ¿How the script works?
 1. Call the libraries needed to work optimally.
 2. Read the data set of training and test.
+3. Read features and the six activities from the directory.
-3. Select only mean and standart desviation data variables from all labels.
+4. Select only mean and standart desviation data variables from all labels.
+5. The datasets are merged and reorganized.
-4. Write the tidy data in a file called "Tidy_data.txt"
+6. Write the tidy data in a file called "Tidy_data.txt"